 As one who argues often (both in person and online) I am often attacked by those who do not.
 Primarily from fellow Christians, but also from non-Christians too.
 The purpose of this particular blog is not to say that all online debates are fruitful and worth having.
 That is not the case at all.
 I have entered into many debates online I wish I wouldn’t have.
 Picking battles is an important quality mature Christians grow in, whether they are virtual or not.
 However, I do argue more than most.
 Thus, I want to provide a brief explanation of why.
 So often I hear the claim that, “These debates never change the other person’s mind, they’re pointless.”

 It can be restated as the following argument of two premises and a conclusion: The purpose of a debate is to change the other person’s mind, the other people never change their minds; therefore, debates are purposeless.

-1) The purpose of debating to change the person’s mind
+1) The purpose of debating is to change a person’s mind

-2) The people debating don’t have a change of mind.
+2) The people debating never have a change of mind.

 However, many people don’t change their minds.
 I grant that, this leads to the first issue.
 Is that the point?
 An entire book could be written on this (and I mean that), but allow me to simplify my position into 3 foundational reasons for debating for the Christian worldview:

 1) To force oneself to understand their own position and know God better.

 Let me begin with the latter and work backward: